 Text copied to clipboard!

-• Bachelor's degree in Art History, Museum Studies, Cultural Heritage, or related field; Master's degree preferred.
+• Bachelor’s or Master’s degree in Art History, Museum Studies, or related field

 Potential interview questions